lightPlugins/Vaulty/README.md

 > [!WARNING]
 > This guide is not intended for economy plugins like lightEconomy or TheNewEconomy.
-> Please refer to the specific tutorial for those.
+> Please refer to the specific wiki for those.

+Let's Begin.
 First, import **Vaulty** to your project using JitPack

 ```xml
 <repository>